Westbourne Park tube station: National Rail platforms

 The GWR opened platforms on the Great Western Main Line on 30 October 1871, but these closed in March 1992.
-The Up line through the station had a 30 mph speed limit, which was unacceptable for the planned Heathrow Express services; instead of modifying the station's platforms; British Rail decided that it would be more cost-effective to dispense with them, and closure notices were Retrieved 13 December 1990.
+The Up line through the station had a 30 mph speed limit, which was deemed unacceptable for the planned Heathrow Express services; instead of modifying the station's platforms; British Rail decided that it would be more cost-effective to permanently close and remove them, and closure notices were published on 13 December 1990.

-Royal Oak, another station on the Hammersmith & City line, was also once served by the GWR, but its services were withdrawn in 1934.
-Today, the first stop out of Paddington is at Acton Main Line.
+Royal Oak, another station on the Circle and Hammersmith & City lines, was also once served by the GWR, but its services were withdrawn in 1934.
+Today, the first stop away from Paddington is at Acton Main Line.
 Industrial archaeologists have found the remains of buildings including a broad gauge train shed for Brunel's original lines, a turntable, and engine sheds in excavations east of the station as part of the land clearance work for the Crossrail project.

 Connections

-London Bus routes 7, 18, 23, 28, 31, 36, 70 and 328, and night routes N28 and N31 serve the station.
-In addition, bus route 23 provides a 24-hour bus service.
+London Bus day and night routes serve the station.

 In popular culture

+Early railway buff Fanny Johnson, fourteen years old, recorded passing engines in her notebook ‘Names of Engines on the Great Western that I have Seen’ in 1861.

 The station was featured in the video of the Boris Gardiner song "I Want to Wake Up with You".